 Give Regular Home Time

 This last one is a big issue among OTR truckers as being away from home is part of the job requirements.
-However, you can make this easier by providing your truck drivers with regularly scheduled home time.
+However, you can make this easier to keep your drivers happy by providing regularly scheduled home time.
 Examples of this could be one weekend every two weeks, or one week off after being over the road for three weeks.
 Whatever you do, try to keep with a schedule.

 This allows truckers and their loved ones to have some routine in their lives.
 Instead of always wondering when they can see their family, a driver has a mental note of just how many more days it will be each time they head out.
 This is crucial in keeping drivers happy, as well as emotionally healthy.

 Find out more about Veltri trucking and our drivers, who are among the best in the country!